lquinet/fullmetalupdate-automation-build/README.md

 ### docker-compose.yml and .env

-You can also change other parameters in this file such as BUILDBOT_WEB_PORT (port of web page), BUILDBOT_WORKER_PORT, etc.

 The [docker-compose.yml](docker/master/docker-compose.yml) file depends on the [.env](docker/master/.env) file.

+You can directly change the parameters of buildbot containers by modifying [docker-compose.yml](docker/master/docker-compose.yml).

 ## Improvements